jessepav/libgdx-wiki-old/Clearing-the-screen.md

-To clear the screen in Libgdx is not unlike clearing the screen in a regular OpenGL application.
+To clear the screen in libGDX is not unlike clearing the screen in a regular OpenGL application.
 The only difference is in how one accesses the OpenGL context.

 The following example accesses the context in an OpenGL ES2 application to clear the frame and depth buffers, setting the color buffer to a solid red color: